 Victoria’s burgeoning rugby and soccer codes have long awaited a dedicated stadium to accommodate elite level crowds in way that provides the intimate viewing experience afforded by purpose built venues.
 AAMI Park provides the missing link in Melbourne’s sporting infrastructure for a medium sized rectangular pitch stadium.

-Playing tenants include A-League’s Melbourne Victory and Melbourne Heart, National Rugby League’s Melbourne Storm and the new Melbourne Super Rugby team the Melbourne Rebels.
+Playing tenants include A-League’s Melbourne Victory and Melbourne City, National Rugby League’s Melbourne Storm and Melbourne’s Super Rugby team the Melbourne Rebels.
 Melbourne Football Club also use AAMI Park as an administration base whilst Olympic Park Sports Medicine Centre, Imaging@Olympic Park, Tennis Victoria and the Victorian Olympic Council have taken up residence.

 Budget: $267.5 million